Friday, February 28, 2020

 "Success!"
 Charlotte cried suddenly.

-"It's success!" she exclaimed.
+"It's success!" she explained.
 "It's like when I play my violin, I think.
 If it's an easy piece, and I only have to practice it a few times before I can play it right every time, I feel good, but if it's something harder, and I have to practice it over and over, it feels wonderful when I finally get it right."

 Mariah thought about that for a bit.
 "I think I know what you mean," she said.
 "Sometimes I try to write a poem, and the words aren't quite right, or they sound OK, but it doesn't say what I want it to say.
 I have to erase and change the words.
 Then, suddenly I find the right word, and I just want to jump up and hug someone!"